-1 Goal Name PS-1 Goal Description Funds will be used towards two (2) public service programs: 1) Provide HUD-certified housing education workshops and counseling; and 2) Provide outreach and training to increase knowledge and resources required to develop homes less than 640 square feet compliant to Kauai County Code.
-2 Goal Name PF-1 Goal Description Funds will be used to: 1) Rehabilitate the emergency homeless shelter to extend the life of the facility; 2) Rehabilitate the basketball court and restroom to improve the use and accesibility of a recreation park located in a low-mod area.
-3 Goal Name FH-1 Goal Description To conduct outreach, educate, coordinate, and train the publicSection 8 participants, landlords, tenants, and property management staff in order to increase knowledge and awareness of federal and state fair housing laws.
-4 Goal Name A-1 Will provide program management functions to include: administration, coordination, monitoring program activites for progress and compliance, prepare reports, develop agreements with subrecipients, conduct evaluation, training and oversight.
+1 Goal Name PS-1 Goal Funds will be used towards two (2) public service programs: Description 1) Provide HUD-certified housing education workshops and counseling; and 2) Purchase a delivery van to transport prepared meals for homebound seniors to promote nutritional health and independence.
+Special allocation CDBG-CV funds will be used towards two (2) public service programs: 1) Provide emergency housing and utilities assistance to LMI individuals or families; and 2) Provide kupuna with free, fresh produce from local farmers.
+CDBG-CV1: \$330,343 CDBG-CV2: \$209,417

-!
-5 Goal Name HO-1 Goal The County will use "Prior Year Resources" from the Housing Agency's revolving loan fund activities, Homebuyer Loan Description Program and Home Purchase Program.
-All home sales, ground lease fees and loan repayments generated from the Program and Home Purchase Program.
+2 Goal Name PF-1 Goal Description Funds will be used to: 1) Make improvements to provide ADA accessibility to the parking lot and entrance of the public facility which provides support services and programs to strengthen low- to moderate-income families; 3 Goal Name FH-1 Goal Description To conduct outreach, educate, coordinate, and train the publicSection 8 participants, landlords, tenants, and property management staff in order to increase knowledge and awareness of federal and state fair housing laws.
+4 Goal Name A-1 Goal Description Will provide program management functions to include: administration, coordination, monitoring program activities for progress and compliance, prepare reports, develop agreements with subrecipients, conduct evaluation, training and oversight.
+Regular CDBG PY19: \$139,014; CDBG-CV1: \$82,586; CDBG-CV2: \$52,354.
+5 Goal Name HO-1 Goal Description The County will use "Prior Year Resources" from the Housing Agency's revolving loan fund activities, Homebuyer Loan Program and Home Purchase Program.
 All home sales, ground lease fees and loan repayments generated from the County Housing programs will be receipted to the designated activities' revolving fund.
+6 Goal Name HR-1 Goal Description HTF will be used to finance new construction of affordable rental units.
+7 Goal Name H-1 Goal Description Provide CDBG and CDBG-CV funds to acquire, rehab, and/or construct emergency shelters or tiny homes for the homeless.
+CDBG-CV1: \$246,095